vtalpaert/ardrone-ros2/README.md

 ### Development

 The [original ARSDK](https://github.com/Parrot-Developers/arsdk_manifests) build involves using `repo init`/`repo sync` to clone the source files from github.
-To avoid cloning in the ROS build farm, we re-commit the files in the `src/ardrone_sdk` package and preserve the Parrot license.
+To avoid cloning as part of the build process in the ROS build farm, we re-commit the files in the `src/ardrone_sdk` package and take care to preserve the Parrot license.
 Only a part of the original files is committed, which is controlled by `./scripts/sync_sources.sh`.
 Edit this script and commit the new output to add more ARSDK libraries.

-The Bebop Sample is not part of this release.
+The Bebop Sample is not part of this release, although a compiled version of the original library can be found in the [ardrone-sdk-native](https://github.com/vtalpaert/ardrone-sdk-native) repository.
+It includes both native samples.

 ## ARDRONE_SUMO